Canterbury Christ Church University: Rankings and reputation

-In the 2023 Guardian rating of UK universities, Canterbury Christ Church University has ranked the 108th university.
-It also ranked 3rd in the UK for graduate employment in the 2022 Graduate Outcomes survey.
+In the 2023 Guardian rating of UK universities, Canterbury Christ Church University was ranked the 108th university.
+It ranked 3rd in the UK for graduate employment in the 2022 Graduate Outcomes survey.

 Student life

 Students' Union

-Canterbury Christ Church Students’ Union is based at the St George's Centre in Canterbury.
+Canterbury Christ Church Students’ Union is based at the North Holmes road campus.
 It is a registered charity whose role is to support and represent students studying at Christ Church.
-It offers a range of support and advice services and runs campaigns throughout the academic to promote student health and wellbeing, sustainability and equality and diversity.
+It offers support and advice services and runs campaigns to promote student health and wellbeing, sustainability and equality and diversity.

-Christ Church Students' Union also supports over 100 student-led clubs and societies including societies related to courses offered at the university along with cultural, political, recreational and sports societies.
+Christ Church Students' Union also supports over 80 student-led clubs and societies including societies related to courses offered at the university along with cultural, political, recreational and sports societies.

 Canterbury Varsity

-Each year, for over 20 years, the sports clubs at Canterbury Christ Church University and the University of Kent go head to head in Canterbury Varsity.
-Varsity sports include football, rugby, lacrosse, netball, volleyball, swimming, dance, basketball, hockey, tennis and many more.
+Each year, for over 20 years, the sports clubs at Canterbury Christ Church University and the University of Kent compete in Canterbury Varsity.
+Varsity sports include football, rugby, lacrosse, netball, volleyball, swimming, dance, basketball, hockey and tennis.